 In our school, we have children who have life-threatening allergies to peanuts, nuts and nut products.
 Consequently, we would like our school to be Nut Aware to ensure the safety of these children.

 Parents are asked not to send any nuts or nut products for snacks or lunches.
 It is very important to check the list of ingredients to ensure that items are safe.
-The school will do its best to monitor all foods.

 We realize that we may not be able to create an environment which is 100% safe for children with nut allergies, but we want to ensure that our school is as safe as possible.
-We will certainly be on the lookout for peanut butter sandwiches, nut granola bars and cookies with nuts as these are items which are particularly dangerous.

-Even items that contain the warning, may contain traces of nuts, may be dangerous to a small percentage of children who have allergies that are at the life threatening end of the spectrum.
+Even items that contain the warning, may contain traces of nuts, may be dangerous to a small percentage of children who have allergies that are at the life-threatening end of the spectrum.
 We ask parents not to send these items even if they are a minimum threat.